wegotoeleven/macOS-dotfiles/README.md

 - .zshrc for zsh.
 I don't use tools like `ohmyzsh` as I prefer to configure my environment manually
 - .vimrc for Vim configuration

-With the change to the default shell in macOS Catalina, my .zshrc dotfile contains the majority of configuration as it's my promary shell.
-To this end, most of my functions are contained here, and not in my .profile dotfile.
+With the change to the default shell in macOS Catalina, my .zshrc dotfile contains the majority of configuration as it's my primary shell.
+Most of my functions are contained here, and not in my bash/sh .profile dotfile.

 ### Included functions: